vmware-tanzu/tanzu-dev-portal/content/guides/distributed-tracing-reactive-kotlin-pt1/index.md

 Let's get through some nomenclature to help understand what will happen in context at the application level.
 Check out this [Getting Started Guide](https://docs.spring.io/spring-cloud-sleuth/docs/current-SNAPSHOT/reference/html/getting-started.html#getting-started) that will prepare you further for a deeper understanding.
 For now, here are the basics.

 Tracing is the concept that describes how our application identifies a single signal/request from one component to the next, until the terminus.
 Tracers do the work of applying tracing logic to a component, and propagating a unique trace ID where the signal originated ( e.g. HTTP POST endpoint ).
-A unique `spanID` gets assigned to the trace for each component this signal touches.
+A unique `spanId` gets assigned to the trace for each component this signal touches.
 Thus, a trace represents the entire scope of a signal, and a span represents the individual component such signal passed through.

 A `Trace` is a set of spans forming a tree-like structure.
 For example, if you run a distributed microservice constellation, a trace might be formed at the edge from a GraphQL API or REST Controller.